bevyengine/bevy/CONTRIBUTING.md

 This strategy relies on a classification of PRs into three categories: **trivial**, **uncontroversial** and **controversial**.
 When making PRs, try to split out more controversial changes from less controversial ones, in order to make your work easier to review and merge.
+PRs that are deemed controversial will receive the `S-Controversial` label, and will have to go through the more thorough review process.

 PRs are trivial if there is no reasonable argument against them.
 This might include: